 EPIGENETIC MEMORY AND INHERITANCE

-DNA methylation and histone modifications are remodeled extensively during early mammalian development, leading to the establishment of gene expression programs that cells maintain over subsequent cell divisions and differentiation - a process called epigenetic memory.
+DNA methylation and histone modifications are remodeled extensively during early mammalian development, leading to the establishment of gene expression programs that cells maintain heritably through cell divisions and differentiation - a process called epigenetic memory.

-We seek to understand the interplay between DNA methylation and histone modifications that allow for epigenetic memory and discover the factors that mediate these processes in mammalian cells.
+We seek to understand the interplay between DNA methylation and histone modifications that enable epigenetic memory and discover the factors that mediate these essential processes in mammalian cells.

-How is epigenetic memory exquisitely established?
-How are the marks spread across chromatin, maintained durably through cell division, and transmitted from one generation to the next generation?
+How is epigenetic memory established exquisitely?
+How are the epigenetic marks propagated across chromatin, maintained durably through cell division, and transmitted from one generation to the next generation?

 CRISPR-BASED EPIGENOME EDITING